Towards Clinical Practice in CT-Based Pulmonary Disease Screening: An Efficient and Reliable Framework: Introduction

+The challenge of using reduced data subsets elevates the need for robust uncertainty quantification (UQ).
+However, existing UQ methods like Bayesian Neural Networks~\cite{ngartera2024application} or Deep Ensembles (DE)~\cite{lakshminarayanan2017simple} are computationally too expensive for efficient screening pipelines~\cite{abboud2024sparse}.
+More importantly, standard metrics like predictive entropy often fail to specifically capture data ambiguity arising from subtle lesions or artifacts, which are common in medical imaging.
+Without explicitly flagging these ambiguous cases, a model operating on partial data risks making overconfident yet incorrect predictions.

-To address the above issues, we propose an efficient and reliable framework (ERF). \textbf{For the first issue}, we design a cluster-based sub-sampling (CSS) method to select representative and diverse CT slices.
+To address these challenges, we propose an Efficient and Reliable Framework (ERF).
+First, to ensure \textbf{diagnostic integrity efficiently}, we design a Cluster-based Sub-Sampling (CSS) method.
 CSS first partitions the lung volume based on anatomical structure.
-Within each part, CSS uses $K$-Means to group slices~\citep{wang2022unsupervised} and an efficient approximate $k$-NN search algorithm based on hierarchical navigable small world graphs (HNSW)~\citep{malkov2018efficient} to identify the most representative slice in each cluster.
-An iterative optimization process with a regularization term then refines the selection to enhance diversity, ensuring the final subset captures global characteristics while minimizing redundancy.
-The selected slices are used to train a lightweight model~\citep{he2016deep} for initial disease classification. \textbf{For the second issue}, we design a hybrid uncertainty quantification (HUQ) mechanism to provide a robust reliability estimate with minimal overhead.
-Inspired by the idea of maximizing the classifier discrepancy~\citep{saito2018maximum,cho2022mcdal} in domain adaptation, we employ two auxiliary classifiers alongside the primary one.
-By training these auxiliary heads to maximize their predictive discrepancy on in-distribution data~\citep{saito2018maximum,cho2022mcdal}, we encourage them to explore diverse decision boundaries around the data manifold.
-This discrepancy serves as a proxy for AU.
-Concurrently, the prediction entropy from the primary classifier estimates EU.
-By integrating both UQ dimensions in a shared-backbone architecture, HUQ delivers a comprehensive uncertainty score without significant computational cost.
+Within each part, CSS employs $K$-Means to group slices~\cite{wang2022unsupervised} and an efficient approximate $k$-NN search algorithm based on Hierarchical Navigable Small World (HNSW) graphs~\cite{malkov2018efficient} to identify the most representative slice in each cluster.
+An iterative refinement process then optimizes for diversity, ensuring the subset is both compact and comprehensive without heavy computation.
+Second, to guarantee \textbf{reliability}, we introduce an Ambiguity-aware Uncertainty Quantification (AUQ) mechanism.
+Inspired by discrepancy-maximization in domain adaptation~\cite{saito2018maximum,cho2022mcdal}, we employ two auxiliary classifiers alongside the primary model.
+By training these auxiliary heads to maximize their predictive discrepancy, we force them to expose decision boundaries sensitive to ambiguity.
+This discrepancy serves as a precise proxy for data ambiguity, which we combine with the primary classifier's predictive entropy to form a robust, low-overhead uncertainty score.